koral--/blog/source/2016-01-29-maintenance-on-saturday-jan-30th.html.markdown

 > The maintenance will be on this **Saturday, January 30th from 10.00 to 11.00 (UTC)**.
 During this time you won't be able to access the website or start new builds.

 We are very sorry for any inconvenience this might cause.
-We are going to update this post once the maintenance finished.
+You can follow the status of the maintenance on our [status page](http://status.bitrise.io).

 *puts on hard hat and grabs a wrench*